PrivateKit/PrivacyDocuments/README.md

 the individual level.
 A hierarchical model for the representation of landscapes and rate-limiting factor on the number of queries have been adopted to maintain the efficiency of the protocol.

+#### Proximity Sensing for Contact Tracing [LINK](https://github.com/PrivateKit/PrivacyDocuments/blob/master/proximity-sensing-for-contact-tracing.pdf)

+- The TC4TL challenge is aimed towards designing an effective proximity sensing algorithm that can accurately provide exposure notifications.
+In this work, we describe our approach to model sensor and other device level data to estimate distance between the two phones.
+We also present our research and data analysis on the TC4TL challenge dataset and discuss various limitations associated with the task as well as dataset.